chloe-js/battleships/README.md

 * Board Generation
   * 5 random computer selected ship locations are marked on a hidden board
   * The user will use one turn to guess where they are by selecting a number and letter
-  * each guess they make deducts a turn from their total amount of turns, 10
+  * Each guess they make deducts a turn from their total amount of turns, 10

 ![Opening blank board](./assets/images/welcom-to-battleships.jpg)